 Physical therapy varies based on the type of ailment being treated, but it usually consists of a variety of stretches and exercises to resolve mechanical problems with the musculoskeletal system.
 It won’t be of much use when treating tumors or digestive problems, but it can do wonders to help reduce the pain associated with musculoskeletal injuries.

-Hydrotherapy is essentially physical therapy that takes place in the pool.
+Hydrotherapy is essentially physical therapy that takes place in a warm pool.
 The therapist will have your dog enter the water and go through a series of stretches, mobility-increasing movements, and exercises.
 Because water imparts more resistance and support than air, it can be very effective for treating a variety of muscle-, tendon-, and joint-related pains.

 Hydrotherapy also allows your dog to get a bit of exercise without having to endure the impact that traditional exercise often entails.
 As a bonus, the warm water helps to alleviate musculoskeletal pain too.

 People have been using massage therapy to help reduce pain for centuries, and many practitioners have begun treating dogs too – some even specialize in canine massage.
 Massage comes in a variety of flavors, from those based on soothing and gentle Swedish-inspired techniques to more aggressive trigger-point and deep-tissue approaches.